 After your death, the beneficiaries of your testamentary trust may be allowed to enjoy your property, such as a house.
-They can also collect the income from the trust, whether that be rental income, stock dividends, or interest on a savings account.
-But it is important that the will itself is executed properly according to New York Law, because your testamentary trust is only valid if your last will and testament is approved by the court.
+They can also collect the income from the trust, whether that is rental income, stock dividends, or interest on a savings account.
+However, it is important that the will itself is executed properly according to New York Law because your testamentary trust is only valid if your last will and testament is approved by the court.

 Changes may occur in this area of law.
 The information provided is brought to you as a public service with the help and assistance of volunteer legal editors, and is intended to help you better understand the law in general.
 It is not intended to be legal advice regarding your particular problem or to substitute for the advice of a lawyer.